mcelaric/videos-hooks/README.md

-# Youtube search React JS app using custom hooks
+# YouTube search React JS app using custom hooks
 This app was created from the Udemy course 'Modern React with Redux [2020 update]' by Stephen Grider.